RoyKiran/Breast-Cancer-Detection/README.md

  </p>
  <p>
  b) Tune the selected model <br>
- Here we are training our model with below model : (Let me know if any more should be added here)
+ Here we are training our dataset with below model : (Let me know if any more should be added here)
 <ul><li>LinearSVM (had max accuracy compared to others)</li>
  <li> SVM (is an easy-to-learn model)</li> <li> GradientBoostingClassifier (just to try boosting algo) </li><li> ExtraTreesClassifier (to try a tree classifier) </li> <li> Xgboost Classifier (is currently too much in talks) </li> </ol>
 </div>